fraboeni/fraboeni.github.io/_pages/about.md

 title: "Home"
 author_profile: true
 image: "/images/500x300.png"
-description: "I am a researcher interested in privacy-preserving machine learning working at Fraunhofer AISEC and doing my PhD at the Freie University Berlin."
+excerpt_separator: "I am a researcher interested in privacy-preserving machine learning working at Fraunhofer AISEC and doing my PhD at the Freie University Berlin."
 redirect_from:
   - /about/
   - /about.html